jckuri/pneumonia_detector/FDA_Submission.md

 <p align='center'><img src='images/diagram.png' width='50%'/></p>

 The function of this device could be summarize in these steps.
 First, a patient has some kind of breathing difficulty.
 Then, the patient goes to the hospital.
 Doctors take a chest X-ray of the patient.
 Then, the chest X-ray DICOM file is fed into the CNN of this device.
 This device suggests a diagnosis in 1 second: Pneumonia or non-pneumonia.
 This computerized diagnosis helps doctors to finally make a **Computer Aided Diagnosis (CAD)**, which is a powerful synergy between doctors and artificial intelligence.
-This computerized help also seeks to prevent doctors from getting burnout.
+This computerized help also seeks to prevent physician burnout.
 Sometimes doctors are overwhelmed by work.

 <p align='center'><img src='images/cad_diagram.png'/></p>